Morningstar Updates a Safe Withdrawal Rate for 2026

 Beyond a Fixed Percentage

-Sequence Risk and Early Retirement Years
+Sequence Risk in Early Retirement

-Flexible Spending as a Key Variable
+Spending Flexibility as a Stability Tool

 Income Stability and Essential Expenses